lc-acm/graphics-book-like-material/06-Scan-line-Algorithm.md

 ### Scan lines

-The easiest way to fill up the polygon is going to be "drawing" a bunch of horizontal, invisible scan lines from the bottom of the screen to the very top.
-As you do this, you have to find if the scan line interersects with a part of the polygon (whether that is directly on one of the points or if it intersects the line created from connecting 2 points)
+The easiest way to fill up the polygon is going to be "drawing" a bunch of horizontal, invisible scan lines (lines that will check if you're finding an intersection with the polygon) from the bottom of the screen to the very top.
+As you do this, you have to find if the scan line interersects with a part of the polygon (whether that is directly on one of the points or if it intersects the line created from connecting 2 points).
+The point of doing this will be to eventually draw the portion of the line that is inside of the polygon with color so as you hold down a key it will look like the polygon is being filled up with color.

 ### How do I sort through an array (and why do I need to)?
 ### How do I find intersection points?